CYBER MONDAY: Get Lifetime Access to All Themes & Plugins for only $299 - 37/100 Licenses remaining View Details →

 change-language-wp

-In our case we’ll translate the theme to Romanian (ro_RO), so in the General Settings page I’ll select Română option for Site Language.
+In our case, we’ll translate the theme to Romanian (ro_RO), so on the General Settings page, I’ll select the Română option for Site Language.

-Every WPZOOM Theme comes with a .pot file that contains all of the text to be translated.
+Every WPZOOM Theme comes with a .pot file containing all the text to be translated.

-There are different tools that you can use to translate a theme, but our favorite is Loco Translate plugin, which is very easy to use.
-Go ahead and install the plugin and after that make sure to activate it.
+There are different tools that you can use to translate a theme, but our favorite is the Loco Translate plugin, which is very easy to use.
+Go ahead and install the plugin, and after that, make sure to activate it.

 loco-translate-plugin